dilettant/thepublicoffice/_posts/2012-09-15-POMA-themes.md

 * Contemporary labour markets
 	* The mobile/portable work style
 		1. Who is this worker?
 			* Is it a requirement to have engagement, or can this worker be between jobs etc.?
+            * Exapanding the notion of work into a modern context where "wage labour is diminishing but work is increasing"
 		2. Define this type of work
 			* Where and how does it happen?
 			* Means of communication